jtyal007/angular-basics-bok/src/info/CLICommands.md

 Pull down dependencies of the project
 > npm install                       // pulls down the dependencies of the projects and puts it into the node_modules folder
+                                    // run this command when you add anything new to package.json

 Run and build the project
 > ng serve                          // builds the projects and deploys to local dev server to test